lucidrains/RQ-Transformer/README.md

 ## Todo

 - [x] take care of sampling with generate method
-- [ ] extend to 3 nested dimensions, use separate class, name it `AxialAutoregressiveTransformer`
+- [ ] extend to 3 nested dimensions, use separate class, name it `AxialAutoregressiveTransformer` investigate it as a hierarchical autoregressive model

 ## Citations